Welcome to Nursery!

 Our Literacy sessions are based around a variety of fiction and non-fiction texts.
 Shared reading and writing is modelled and children also have the opportunity to compare texts/videos/web-based writing.

 Our Maths sessions are often energetic and collaborative.
 We sing lots of songs and use lots of different resources to aid learning.
-The majority of our guided work is practical and there is lots of photographic evidence of the activities in the children’s books.
+The majority of our work is practical with photographic evidence of the activities in the children’s Learning Journeys.

 For our Phonics sessions we use a scheme called 'Letters and Sounds'.
-In Nursery we cover phases 1 and 2 of a 6 phase scheme of work.
+Nursery cover phases 1 and 2 of a 6 phase scheme of work.

 https://www.foundationyears.org.uk/wp-content/uploads/2018/11/what-to-expect-when-1.pdf - Here you can download a parent friendly version of the aims and objectives that we assess the children against in the foundation stage.